1chooo/object-oriented-analysis-and-design-writeups/materials/14-design-pattern-1/README.md

 >
 > 👉🏻 Do nothing if the performance of `getInstance()` is not critical to your application.
 >
 > THAT'S RIGHT!!!
 If calling the `getInstance()` method isn't causing substantial overhead for your application, forget about it.
-Synchronizing `getInstance()` is **straightforward and effective.** Just keep in mind that synchronizing a method can d**ecrease performance by a factor of 100**, so if a high traffic part of your code begins using `getInstance()`, you may have to reconsider.
+Synchronizing `getInstance()` is **straightforward and effective.** Just keep in mind that synchronizing a method can **decrease performance by a factor of 100**, so if a high traffic part of your code begins using `getInstance()`, you may have to reconsider.